RSE-Sheffield/RSE-Sheffield.github.io/_events/lunchbytes-2022-11-24.md

 slides_url:
 ---

 As code and software become an ever bigger part of research (its likely that [around 1/3 of researchers write code](https://rse.shef.ac.uk/sssurvey/)), coding and other digital skills become ever more important to researchers.
-In this online panel discussion, we will explore this with a few questions:
+In this online panel discussion, we will explore this with a few questions like these:

 - How do you teach code e.g. lectures, live-coding, lab classes?
 What works well for you?
 - Is there a difference between "teaching" and "training" in this context?